All posts by BlackerFriday.com

 TurboTax 2025 Discounts, Coupons & Deals

-Updated on Monday, February 17, 2025: Tax season is here once again and if you’ll be using TurboTax, don’t worry, you won’t need to pay full price to file with them this year.
-Here’s a roundup of all of the TurboTax discounts available from now through the end of February:
+Updated on Sunday, April 6, 2025: Tax season is here once again and if you’ll be using TurboTax, don’t worry, you won’t need to pay full price to file this year.
+Here’s a roundup of all of the TurboTax discounts available from now through the end of April:

-TurboTax is offering an additional 20% discount on federal tax products when purchased directly through the Intuit website.
-This deal is available through February 28, 2025, and stacks with early-season discounts on select “Live” versions of up to 40% off.
+TurboTax is offering an additional 10% discount on federal tax products when purchased directly through the Intuit website.
+This deal is available through April 15, 2025, and stacks with the current mid-season pricing.
 It’s worth noting that the discount applies only to federal products, not state filings, and cannot be combined with other offers.

 Active-duty military personnel ranked E1 through E9 can file both federal and state taxes for free using the TurboTax Freedom Edition.
 For higher ranks, TurboTax offers an additional discount instead of free services.
 To qualify, users need to submit a 2024 military W-2 tax form.